-Trump and Japan's Abe talk about 'grave and growing' North Korea threat
+China hits back at Trump criticism over North Korea

 "If called upon, we are ready to respond with rapid, lethal, and overwhelming force at a time and place of our choosing."

-Additional reporting by Chang-ran Kim in TOKYO, Ben Blanchard and Elias Glenn in BEIJING, Christine Kim in SEOUL and Steve Holland in WASHINGTON; Editing by Lincoln Feast and Paul Tait
+Additional reporting by Chang-ran Kim in Tokyo, Christine Kim in Seoul, Michelle Nichols and Riham Alkousaa at the United Nations, Polina Devitt in Moscow and Steve Holland in Washington; Editing by Michael Perry and James Dalgleish